adi-causevic/PythonParts/README.md

-# PythonPartsDoc
+# PythonParts Documentation

-Documentation for the PythonParts framework by Allplan
+As the official documentation about different aspects of the Allplan PythonParts is far from perfect, here you can find the unofficial documentation which should fill the gaps.